This set of Python Multiple Choice Questions & Answers (MCQs) focuses on “Dictionary – 4”.

 a) Returns True if any key of the dictionary is true

-b) Returns False if dictionary is empty
+b) Returns False if any key of the dictionary is false

 c) Returns True if all keys of the dictionary are true